Acura Extended Warranty: Cost, Coverage and Plans

 Cons

-- Cannot be purchased online; must go through an Acura dealership
+- Cannot be purchased online; must visit an Acura dealer

-- Limited trip interruption benefits compared with other manufacturers
+- Limited trip interruption benefits than some competitors

 - Acura vehicles have relatively low expected repair costs, making the warranty less necessary for most owners